lucidmachine/ericslenk.com/content/blog/running-steam-games-from-emulationstation.md

 # 2. Create Game Shortcuts
 Now we need to make something that EmulationStation can open for us.
 We'll be building desktop shortcut files - specifically [XDG Desktop Entries](https://standards.freedesktop.org/desktop-entry-spec/latest/).
 Now, you can ask the Steam client to build these for you, but that method has a couple down sides.
 For starters, you must ask this per game at install time.
 Second, it will only place them on your user's desktop, and if you have a habit of collecting hundreds more games than you could ever possibly play this can wreak havoc on your otherwise pristine desktop.

 Instead, we're going to do things the hard way and build them all at once with a shell script!
-You can [download the whole Steam games import script from my Github repo](https://raw.githubusercontent.com/lucidmachine/bin/master/importsteamgames.sh).
+You can [download the whole Steam games import script from my Github repo](https://raw.githubusercontent.com/lucidmachine/bin/master/import-steam-games.sh).
+If you want to learn how this script works, read the next section.
+If you don't, skip ahead to [the usage section](#usage). can [download the whole Steam games import script from my Github repo](https://raw.githubusercontent.com/lucidmachine/bin/master/import-steam-games.sh).
 If you want to learn how this script works, read the next section.
 If you don't, skip ahead to [the usage section](#usage).

 ## 2.a importsteamgames.sh - The Long Way
 To begin, we point the script to a few important directories.